washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 info.FullMethod
 ```

 But you will not have any information about what resources user requested.
 Then, you need to put that information in the metadata if you want to do the authorization in interceptor.
-Or you will put the request resouces in request message.
+Or you can include the request resouces in request message.

 I prefer the first approach, but carefully design your api, as data related to your bussiness logic is now in metadata and request message.